roadrunner-server/roadrunner-docs/http/static.md

 Where:
 1. `dir`: path to the directory.
 3. `forbid`: file extensions that should not be served.
 4. `allow`: file extensions which should be served (empty - serve all except forbidden).
+If extension presented in both (allow and forbid) hashmaps - that treated as we should forbid file extension.
 5. `calculate_etag`: turn on etag computation for the static file.
 6. `weak`: use a weak generator (/W), it uses only filename to generate a CRC32 sum.
 If false - all file content used to generate CRC32 sum.
 7. `request/response`: custom headers for the static files.